Cayuga Avenue Slow Street

 Neighborhoods

 Plans to make active transportation improvements to Cayuga Avenue date back to 2019.
-Through the 2019 Excelsior Neighborhood Traffic Calming Project, the community identified a need for traffic calming materials such as speed humps on Cayuga Avenue in front of Balboa High school.
-After the COVID-19 response Slow Streets Program was launched in 2020, Cayuga Avenue was identified as a potential Slow Street.
-The project team sent mailers to residents within 1,000 feet of the corridor and hosted an online open house to discuss Cayuga’s inclusion in the Slow Streets Program.
-Community outreach indicated strong support for Cayuga as a Slow Street, however material shortages and logistical challenges prevented implementation during the COVID-19 phase of the program.
+Through the Excelsior Neighborhood Traffic Calming Project, the community identified a need for traffic calming materials such as speed humps on Cayuga Avenue in front of Balboa High school.
+After the COVID-19 response Slow Streets Program was launched in 2020, Cayuga Avenue was identified as a potential Slow Street, but material shortages and logistical challenges prevented implementation at that time.
+Cayuga Avenue was later approved for inclusion in the Slow Streets Program by the SFMTA Board on December 6, 2022.

-The draft design for the Cayuga Avenue Slow Street includes:
+The current design for the Cayuga Avenue Slow Street was approved following the March 17, 2023 Public Hearing.
+The design includes:

 • Slow Streets delineator signs at select intersections